NelsonJiang1999/NelsonJiang1999.github.io/patent.md

 First Inventor

+Application Status:

-Application Status: The internal review of the hospital and the third-party organization commissioned by the hospital has been passed. ***Waiting for approval from relevant government departments.***
+The internal review of the hospital and the third-party organization commissioned by the hospital has been passed.

+***Patent Pending***

 A short video clip  has been made to show how the patent works. **Once registered**, it will be uploaded to this web page.